 Consider if the following 7 descriptions fit you.
 If you experience several of the difficulties listed here, it may be time to take action to correct your smile.

-As OralB explains, you can develop a malocclusion during your adult years—even if you didn’t have crooked teeth previously.
-According to this article, here are some possible reasons:
+You can develop a malocclusion during your adult years—even if you didn’t have crooked teeth previously.
+Here are some possible reasons:

 It may be time to consider adult braces if you have these challenges.